-Amongst other spirits, Mrs. H--- was visited, in February 1828, by two youths, one of whom, by her description, I recognized for a person not long dead, but whom she had never seen.
+Amongst other spirits, Mrs. H----- was visited in February 1828, by two youths, one of whom, by her description, I recognized for a person not long dead, but whom she had never seen.
 They requested her prayers; and one of them said that he was always near his mother, whom he could not leave.
-This person-the mother-knew nothing whatever of Mrs. H-, nor of this apparition; yet she often told me that she felt her son was always near her, and that she had frequently seen him; and one day she added that she had seen him in a dream, looking brighter and happier, and that he had taken leave of her.
-I mentioned this to nobody whatever, and Mrs. H- had assuredly no means of hearing of this dream; I was, therefore, greatly surprised the next day, when, happening to call at a moment that this woman was passing the house, I heard Mrs. H---'s mother say-" If that woman only knew what happened last night!"
+This personthe mother-knew nothing whatever of Mrs. H----, nor of this apparition; yet she often told me that she felt her son was always near her, and that she had frequently seen him; and one day she added that she had seen him in a dream, looking brighter and happier, and that he had taken leave of her.
+I mentioned this to nobody whatever, and Mrs. H---- had assuredly no means of hearing of this dream; I was, therefore, greatly surprised the next day, when, happening to call at a moment that this woman was passing the house, I heard Mrs. H---'s mother say -" If that woman only knew what happened last night!"
 I inquired what it was, when she mentioned that the youth had appeared brighter than before, and said that he could no longer remain near his mother.
-Mrs. H---- had asked him if he should visit his mother no more, he answered-" Oh yes; but now I must leave her."
+Mrs. H----- had asked him if he should visit his mother no more ; he answered-" Oh yes; but now I must leave her."

-RIGHTEENTH FACT.
+EIGHTEENTH FACT.

-On the 23d December 1828, at seven o'clock in the evening, I was alone with Mrs. H--, when the door suddenly opened as if a person had entered.
-I went to look who he was, but could see nobody either in the room or out of it.
-Mrs. H-- had, however, seen a female enter in an antique costume, who immediately departed.
+himself visible, or audible, to me, and he promised the latter.
+On the same night that she had made this request, I was suddenly seized by a strange sensation, and, at the same time, heard some inexnobody either in the room or out of it.
+Mrs. H---- had, however, seen a female enter in an antique costume, who immediately departed.
 When next she came, she walked silently about the room, and then slowly rose, and departed through the open window.
 On another occasion, I being present, the door opened and shut visibly, when she entered.
 At length this spectre also requested her prayers and instructions; and, after about four months, she became brighter, ceased to disappear by the window, and finally discontinued her visits.